Dimev/shadertoy-to-unreal-engine/README.md

 # shadertoy-to-ue
 Guide for converting shadertoy shaders to Unreal Engine materials

-This assumes you want to port a 3D shader to materials, that renders something like clouds, or a special shape
+This assumes you want to port a 3D shader to materials, that renders something like clouds, an atmosphere, or other fog-like effects

 Knowledge required:
- - you can work with ue4 materials
+ - you can work with ue materials
  - you have a general idea of how the thing you want to port works

 ### Chapters